simaosanguinho/SIRS-Project/Report.md

 Due to the nature of the project, we had to make some assumptions to simplify the implementation of the project.
 These assumptions are:

-- We assume that the car key corresponds to the key of the car owner.
+- The car key corresponds to the key of the car owner.
-- We assume that the car battery always starts at 100%, and the battery level is reduced by 5% for each 10 configurations sent to the car.
+- The car battery always starts at 100%, and the battery level is reduced by 5% for each 10 configurations sent to the car.
-- We assume that the car has a default configuration that is set when the maintenance mode is activated.
+- The car has a default configuration that is set when the maintenance mode is activated.
+- The private key of the Certificate Authority (CA) is safe and trustworthy.

 ### 2.2.
 Secure Documents Library